The Rights of Irish Citizens in the UK after Brexit

 Essentially it is the territories of the Republic of Ireland and the United Kingdom combined, (including the Isle of Man and the Channel Islands.
 Citizens of either country enjoy the privileges accorded by the CTA.

 No, Irish Citizens who come to reside in the UK are considered to be ‘settled’, and therefore there are no requirements to obtain a work or residence permit.
-They are able to move freely, as are UK Citizens, between the two nations which comprise the CTA.
-Citizens can work within either country, including entering into self-employment.
+They are able to move freely, as are UK Citizens, between the two nations which are parties to the CTA (i.e. the UK and the Republic of Ireland).
+This means that when Irish citizens come to live in the UK they automatically acquire what is known as ‘indefinite leave to remain’ or ‘settled status’ granted to other nationalities who are ‘settled’ in the UK.
+Irish and UK citizens can work within either the UK or Ireland, including entering into self-employment.
 Both governments are working towards continuing to recognise professional qualifications issued in either country.

 Yes, and the guidance states that both governments are working to ensure citizens in either country have the right to apply for student loans and other access to education schemes.

-Yes, they have the same rights as British citizens to access the NHS, and whilst visiting the UK they have the right to access the NHS if needed, provided proof of Irish nationality can be provided [there is no need for any equivalent of the European Health Insurance – ‘EHIC’ – Card).
+Yes, they have the same rights as British citizens to access the NHS, and whilst visiting the UK they have the right to access the NHS if needed, provided proof of Irish nationality can be provided (such as an Irish passport, see below) – there is no need to produce any equivalent of the European Health Insurance ( ‘EHIC’) Card.

 Yes, this unique arrangement means Irish Citizens can vote in UK elections, both national and local, as can UK Citizens in Ireland.
 However as UK Citizens are no longer EU Citizens, they are likely to be precluded from voting in Irish European elections.